awslabs/fhir-works-on-aws-routing/README.md

 Please visit [fhir-works-on-aws-deployment](https://github.com/awslabs/fhir-works-on-aws-deployment) for overall vision of the project and for more context.

-This package is an implementation of the routing of the fhir interface.
-It is responsible for taking a FHIR based request and routing it to the correct sub-component.
-The behavior and routing logic of this router is dependent on the fhir configuration.
-To use and deploy this component (with the other default components) please follow the overall [README](https://github.com/awslabs/fhir-works-on-aws-deployment)
+This package is an implementation of the routing of the [FHIR Works interface](https://github.com/awslabs/fhir-works-on-aws-interface).
+It is responsible for taking a FHIR based HTTP request and routing it to the correct sub-component.
+It also does all the resource validatation by way of [JSON schemas](src\router\validation\schemas).
+Finally, This component is responsible for generating the [Capability Statement](https://www.hl7.org/fhir/capabilitystatement.html), which is used to describe what this FHRI API can do.
+To use and deploy this component (with the other 'out of the box' components) please follow the overall [README](https://github.com/awslabs/fhir-works-on-aws-deployment)

+## Infrastructure

+This package assumes certain infrastructure:

+- API Gateway - We expect all the routing to invoke this function
+- Lambda - We expect the input to be entering our function in a certain way

 ## Usage

 For usage please add this package to your `package.json` file and install as a dependency.
-For usage examples please see the [deployment component](https://github.com/awslabs/fhir-works-on-aws-deployment)
+For usage examples please see the deployment component's [package.json](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/mainline/package.json)

 ## Dependency tree